Dynamical magnetic susceptibility of non-collinear magnets: A novel KKR-based ab initio scheme and its application: Introduction

 \section{Introduction}

-The \textit{ab initio} linear response time-dependent density functional theory (LRTDDFT) of spin excitations has become an indispensable tool in the computational design of novel functional materials \cite{ Gross1985, Savrasov1998, Staunton1999, Buczek2009, Durhuus2023, Binci2025}.
+The \textit{ab initio} linear response time-dependent density functional theory (LRTDDFT) of spin excitations has become an indispensable tool in the computational design of novel functional materials \cite{ Gross1985, Savrasov1998, Staunton1999, Buczek2009, Lounis2011, Skovhus2021, Skovhus2022, Durhuus2023, Binci2025}.
 It offers a comprehensive description not only of spin-waves (magnons), which can be also studied by means of an empirical mapping onto the celebrated Heisenberg model \cite{LeBlanc2021}, but also of Stoner excitations and of the associated Landau damping, inherent to the itinerant magnetism \cite{Moriya1985}.
-No doubt the dire need of the moment is the extension of the LRTDDFT to non-collinear (NC) magnets, i.e., spin-polarized solids where the direction of magnetization is allowed to vary as a function of position \cite{Sandratskii1998}.
-In the spintronic and magnonic context, an enormous practical potential has been ascertained to the members of this material family \cite{ Cheong2024, Rimmler2024 }.
-Moreover, they often accompany other exotic or strongly correlated phases of matter, e.g., the superconductivity \cite{Bruening2025}.
-However, the true attractive force of these magnets stems from their beautiful symmetries \cite{Sandratskii1991} rooted deeply in the modern field theories \cite{ Azaria1993, Pradenas2024, Pradenas2025 }
+No doubt, the dire need of the moment is the extension of the LRTDDFT to non-collinear (NC) magnets, i.e., spin-polarized solids where the direction of magnetization is allowed to vary as a function of position \cite{Sandratskii1998}.
+Prompted to close this relevant methodological gap, in this paper, we present the first computer implementation of the LRTDDFT for NC magnets.

+We are motivated by the recent developments in the spintronics and magnonics where an enormous practical potential has been ascertained to the members of this material family \cite{ Cheong2024,Rimmler2025}.
+Moreover, non-collinearity often accompanies other exotic or strongly correlated phases of matter, e.g., superconductivity \cite{ zlotnikovAspectsTopologicalSuperconductivity2021, dahlbergSpinglassDynamicsExperiment2025, Bruening2025 } and it naturally appears in the description of finite temperature magnetism \cite{Gyorffy1985,Antropov1996}.
+However, the true attractive force of these magnets stems from their beautiful symmetries \cite{Sandratskii1991} rooted deeply in the modern field theories \cite{ Azaria1993, Pradenas2024, Pradenas2025 }.